fmalmeida/MpGAP/docs/quickstart.rst

 .. note::

-  By default only methodology 1 is executed.
-If users want to also perform a long reads only assembly and polish it with short reads (Methodology 2), the parameter `illumina_polish_longreads_contigs` must be true.
-This will execute both methodologies 1 and 2.
-Do not forget to choose which assemblers to use: Canu and Flye and be used if methodology 2 is used.
+  By default only methodology 1 is executed (with unicycler or spades depending on the state of ``--try_unicycler`` and ``--try_spades`` parameters).
+  If users want to **also** perform a long reads only assembly and polish it with short reads (Methodology 2), the parameter ``--illumina_polish_longreads_contigs`` must be true.
+This will try to execute both methodologies 1 and 2.
+Do not forget to choose which assemblers to use.

 Only through Unicycler or SPAdes hybrid methodologies